kippchicago/aspen_webcrawler/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-Downloading data from Chicago Public Schools Student Information System (Aspen) can be a confusing and time consuming project.
+Downloading data from Chicago Public Schools Student Information System (Aspen) can be both confusing and time consuming.
 This project automates the process of building and pulling custom reports. **Note:** This webcrawler specifically gathers data from https://aspen.cps.edu/aspen/logon.do.

 ### Technologies
 * Python